pacu23/adwaita-colors-icons-customizer/README.md

 Creates custom theme in ~/.local/share/icons, recoloring SVGs.
 Prompts you for a light and a dark color hex.
 Make sure the contrast is good.
 Dark color could be your system's accent, light should be very light, as in Adwaita's folders.

 Option to include or exclude the MoreWaita app icons.
+If chosen, implemented a fix where Morewaita's executable and script type icons are not being overwritten by the generalized icons, which instead it falls back to.

 Theme Libadwaita/adw-gtk3/GNOME shell: https://github.com/pacu23/adwaita-accent-color-changer